 - Front arriving during your trip: Pressure dropping more than 0.04 inHg during fishing hours.
 The report builds a split-day strategy — leveraging the pre-frontal window early, then adjusting as conditions change.

-- Stable conditions: Pressure steady within ±0.03 inHg.
+- Stable conditions: Pressure steady within plus or minus 0.03 inHg.
 With weather as a neutral variable, the equation shifts weight to solunar timing, seasonal patterns, and water level trend.

 The report does all of this automatically.
 You pick your lake, your date, your target species, your skill level, your water clarity observations, and any techniques you're already confident in — and the system weighs all of it together with 8 data sources to build YOUR game plan.
 Your inputs are variables in the equation too.